gcushen/mezzanine-api/docs/index.md

 ## Overview

-Mezzanine API is a **RESTful API** using **JSON** serialization and protected with **OAuth 2**.
-It is an extension for the [Mezzanine] content management platform, built using the [Django] framework.
+Mezzanine API is a **RESTful web API** for the popular [Mezzanine] content management platform.
+It is built upon the [Django] framework, using **JSON** for serialization and **OAuth2** for secure authentication.
 The API empowers developers to **automate, extend and combine Mezzanine with other services** such as mobile apps.

----

-**Mezzanine API is in development.**

-Check back regularly here and on [PyPi]/[Github] for updates to the documentation and package, respectively.

-Tell us what you need from the API so we can prioritize improvements.

----

-#### Access all the data your frontend needs
+#### Access all the data your app needs

-REST API resources for posts, categories, comments, pages, users, and public site data.
+Intuitive REST API resources for posts, categories, comments, pages, users, and site/app metadata.
+Retrieving or updating data involves simply sending a HTTP request.

-#### We care about security
+#### Industry standard security

-That's why OAuth2 is utilized for authentication, allowing users to authorize and revoke access to third party applications without the need for those applications to request the user's confidential credentials.
-Member's only pages can only be accessed over the API if the requesting user is authenticated and has permission.
+OAuth2, the industry standard for API authentication, allows users to authorize and revoke access to third party applications without the need for those applications to request the user's confidential credentials.

-#### Filter and search results
+#### Filter and search website data
 Apply filters such as `posts?date_min=2015-01-01&category=2` or search `posts?search=fitness` to narrow down results.
 Results are paginated to handle large datasets.